 Award Reminder sent their final reminder last week, because (in their words) ‘award competitions are a scam’.
 Justus Bruns (founder of AR) explained why he can’t support something he doesn’t believe in and we couldn’t agree more with everything in the article.

 Like Justus, we agree that the concept of winning awards and being recognised for the work you do is great.
 However paying hundreds (sometimes thousands) of dollars just to take part feels ridiculous.
 Without a level playing field, the system is broken.
 Awards should be accessible to all designers, not just those with ample funds and a strong network.

-We’re glad we’ve never submitted our work for a design award, and we’re really glad to finally read something that articulates our feelings so well.
+We’re really glad to finally read something that articulates our feelings so well.
 Until there is a competition that addresses this issue, you won’t see any JAC& work submitted for an award.